 Studio photographers will appreciate that the Nikon D700 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D700 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D700 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D700 was succeeded by the Nikon D800.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Panasonic LX15 Manual.
+Further information on the features and operation of the D700 and LX15 can be found, respectively, in the Nikon D700 Manual (free pdf) or the online Panasonic LX15 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D700 and the Panasonic LX15?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.